The Front Line (2011 film): Plot

 Early in the Korean War in 1950, as the North is rolling through South Korea, South Korean army privates Kang Eun-pyo (Shin Ha-kyun) and Kim Soo-hyeok (Go Soo) are captured in a battle and brought to Korean People's Army captain Jung-yoon.
 Jung-yoon declares to the prisoners that the war will be over in a week and that he knows exactly why they are fighting the war, before releasing the prisoners, so that they can help reconstruct the nation after the war.

 Three years later, in 1953, the war has not ended.
 Despite ceasefire negotiations, the fighting continues around the hills on the 38th Parallel, as each side fights to determine the future dividing line between North and South.
-The hills, used as bargaining chips in the negotiations, change hands constantly and so quickly that the ceasefire negotiators don't always know who controls them, yet they are coveted by both sides.
+The hills, used as bargaining chips in the negotiations, change hands constantly and so quickly that the ceasefire negotiators do not always know who controls them, yet they are coveted by both sides.

 Amidst the fighting, a South Korean officer commanding 'Alligator' Company, fighting at the Aerok Hills, is found dead, killed by a Southern bullet.
 The now-First Lieutenant Eun-Pyo of the South Korean Army's Counterintelligence Corps (the precursor to South Korea's current Defense Security Command) is sent to investigate the murder and find an apparent mole there who had been mailing letters from Northern troops to into the South.

 Eun-pyo arrives at the front lines accompanied by Captain Jae-oh, the replacement commanding officer, and new soldier Pvt.
 Nam Seong-shik.
 Eun-Pyo's perceptions change quickly upon arriving at the front.
 The acting commander, Captain Young-Il, though a skilled soldier, is addicted to morphine, the men actively wear captured enemy uniforms and use Communist vocabulary while talking.
 War orphans live among the soldiers, the discipline is lax, and the mental health of some men is questionable.
 Eun-Pyo's old friend Kim Soo-Hyeok reappears, now also a First Lieutenant.
 A far cry from the cowering incompetent Eun-pyo once knew, he has become a ruthless killer and expert platoon leader.
 The entire unit also seems burdened about something that happened in Pohang earlier in the war.